Jompda/linux-configs/endeavour-i3/README.md

 - dunstify segfaults when -r/--replace is used so brightness notifications stopped working
   - turns out it was libnotify update which caused the segfault.. downgraded it
 - Copy all GTK files so the settings actually get synced like the font and theme preference
-- Rofi Apps autocomplete commands
+- Rofi Apps autocomplete commands ?
-- batterybar with breakpoints 15%,30%,70%